 - It can be hard to see on the toothbrush because it’s clear.

-The kids should also like the pretty blue color and parents will like the fact that it cleans teeth well.
+Kids tell us they like the pretty blue color, and parents like that it cleans teeth well.

 - It’s affordable.